tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 ## Backreferences

 Within the regular expression, you can use the backreference `\1` to match the same text that was matched by the capturing group. `([abc])=\1` matches `a=a`, `b=b`, and `c=c`.
 It does not match anything else.
 If your regex has multiple capturing groups, they are numbered counting their opening parentheses from left to right.

+The first parenthesis starts backreference number one, the second number two, etc.

 ---